-Creation and review of Investigational Brochure (IB)
+Creation and Review of the Investigational Brochure (IB)

 Freyr has considerable expertise in the creation, authoring, and review of IBs for various clinical-stage programs of our clients.
-IBs are the most nascent forms of labels intended to provide the investigator or treating physician with information regarding the drug/intervention.
+IBs are the most nascent forms of labels intended to provide the investigator or treating physician with relevant information regarding the drug/intervention.
 Their purpose is to provide the investigators and others involved in the trial with the information required to facilitate their understanding of the rationale for, and their compliance with, many key features of the protocol such as the dose, dose frequency/interval, methods of administration, and safety monitoring procedures.
 The IB contains pre-clinical and clinical information related to an investigational drug.

-Development of Target Labeling (TL)/-Target Profile
+Development of Target Labeling (TL)/ Target Profile